Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Conclusion and Future Work

 AI coding assistants are rapidly becoming part of real-world software development, but their long-term impact on software quality remains unclear.
 In this paper, we presented a large-scale empirical study of the technical debt introduced by AI-generated code in the wild.
-By mining 304,362 AI-authored commits from 6,275 GitHub repositories, we designed a commit-level pipeline to identify introduced technical debt and track its later evolution in production repositories.
-Our study provides a longitudinal view of how AI-generated code ages after it is merged, including what kinds of debt are introduced, how debt varies across assistants, and whether introduced issues persist or are later addressed.
-Overall, this work offers new evidence on the maintenance costs behind the rapid adoption of AI coding assistants and highlights the need for stronger quality assurance in AI-assisted software development.
+By mining 302.6K AI-authored commits from 6,299 GitHub repositories, we designed a commit-level pipeline to identify introduced technical debt and track its later evolution in production repositories.
+Our study provides a longitudinal view of AI-generated code after it is merged.
+We look at what kinds of debt appear, how they differ across assistants, and whether they still remain at the latest revision.
+The results reveal the hidden maintenance costs behind AI coding assistants.
+They also show why stronger quality checks are needed in AI-assisted software development.
+In future work, we plan to extend our analysis to other forms of debt (e.g., architectural, documentation, and test-related debt), additional programming languages, and broader development contexts.
+We also plan to study what factors make AI-introduced debt more likely to persist.
+Finally, we hope our findings can inform the design of more debt-aware AI coding assistants that help developers catch and fix quality issues before they enter production.